 The data store is controlled by the interval command (Q) and the size command (I).
-It is important to be aware at this time that either command will start the storage process.
-Thus, if both the interval and the size are to be modified, they must be sent together in the same command string.
+The storage process will start when the appropriate trigger is received.

 With the Q command, the user can select the interval that the instrument will store readings or select the one-shot mode.
 In the one-shot mode, one reading will be stored each time the instrument is triggered.
-The Q command is in the following form:

-Q0=One-shot into buffer Qn=Set storage interval in millisec (1msec to 999999msec)
+The Q command is in the following form: Q0=One-shot into buffer Qn=Set storage interval in millisec (1msec to 9999999msec)